kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 	// current contains the current value for the given metric Current MetricValueStatus `json:"current" protobuf:"bytes,2,name=current"`

-  // fallbackActive indicates whether this metric is currently using a fallback value
+  // fallbackStatus indicates whether this metric is operating normally or in fallback mode.
+  // Possible enum values:
+  // - "Normal" indicates the metric is being retrieved successfully
-  // due to retrieval failures.
+  // - "Fallback" indicates the metric is using a fallback value due to retrieval failures
   // +optional
-  FallbackActive bool `json:"fallbackActive,omitempty"`
+  FallbackStatus string `json:"fallbackStatus,omitempty"`

   // firstFailureTime is the timestamp of the first consecutive failure retrieving this metric.
   // Reset to nil on successful retrieval.
-Used to calculate if failureDuration has been exceeded.
+Used to calculate if failureDurationSeconds has been exceeded.
   // +optional
   FirstFailureTime *metav1.Time `json:"firstFailureTime,omitempty"`

-  // fallbackReplicas is the replica count being used while fallback is active.
-  // Only populated when fallbackActive is true.
-  // +optional
-  FallbackReplicas *int32 `json:"fallbackReplicas,omitempty"`
 }
 ```